-Residency Status
+Determining Residency Status

 If you are not sure if you are an Arizona resident for state income tax purposes, we may be able to help.
-For more information on determining residency status, see the department's procedure, ITP 92-1, Procedure For Determining Residency Status.
+For more information, see the department's procedure, ITP 92-1, Procedure For Determining Residency Status.